-- Raise the quality of life for children and military veterans - Make communities better places to live and work - Drive America's economic future through entrepreneurship education - Provide an avenue for employees to get involved in the community and to support the company's green values
+- Raise the quality of life for children - Make communities better places to live and work - Provide an avenue for employees to get involved in the community and to support the company's green values

 Spark is directly connected to the Clubs through active Board representation, volunteerism, and in providing critical resources.
 The Boys & Girls Clubs provides a safe and positive place, particularly in at-risk areas, for youth to go after school and in the summer.
-Through the Clubs, Spark provides direct support to youth via programs focused on Academic Success, Healthy Lifestyles, and Good Character/Citizenship.
+Through the Clubs.
+Spark provides direct support to youth via programs focused on Academic Success, Healthy Lifestyles, and Good Character/Citizenship.